ds-brandao/netviz-backend/documentation/metricbeat/metricbeat.md

 The monitoring system consists of two main components:

-- **lightweight-monitor.sh**: The core monitoring script that collects and sends metrics
+- **monitoring/lightweight-monitor.sh**: The core monitoring script that collects and sends metrics
-- **install-lightweight.sh**: Installation script that sets up the monitoring as a systemd service
+- **monitoring/install-lightweight.sh**: Installation script that sets up the monitoring as a systemd service

 ## How It Works